 In recent months, I’ve been exposed to more highly influential executive leaders than ever before.
 I’ve learned a tremendous amount from each of them.
 There are common characteristics are represented by each of them.

 1. Clarity of call: know what their giftedness and calling is and have aligned their activities to suit.

 2. Entrepreneurial: thinking of new ways to do things to make a more significant impact.
 Even if they are working in a structured environment, they seek new ways to achieve results.

 3. Purposeful: they are driven to want to make an impact on culture.
 They are about so much more than the job or project.
 They are about the “so that” they can make an impact and bring about transformation.

 4. Affirming: they encourage, affirm and bring out the positive traits in those around them.

 5. Caring: they genuinely care about people.
 Their inner circle of people that they invest key time into may be small, thereby enabling them to fulfill the mandate of their work, but they truly care about those they invest into.

 6. Focused: this is a common trait in the lives of each of these very busy leaders.
 They are focused on what they have called to do.
 They know what to say no to and they know what to say yes to.
 They focus and that focus pays off.

 7. Fun-loving: these leaders enjoy a good laugh and making the most of life.

-A successful leader stays in a position of always being a student of leadership.
-It’s important to take what we can from good examples of leadership, and use bad examples of leadership as an opportunity to learn.
-It helps us know what to do and what not to do.
+A successful leader stays in a position of always being a good student of leadership.
+It's important to take what we can from good examples of leadership, and use bad examples of leadership as an opportunity to learn.
+It helps us to know what to do and what not to do.